chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 :::

-To explore this **sampling distribution** interopretation, suppose there's actually no association and suppose - hypothetically - we were to repeat our estimate on a million different sets of 24 samples (with the same genotypes).
-The *sampling distribution* of the estimate we would obtain would look something like this:
+To explore this **sampling distribution** interpretation, suppose there's actually no association and suppose - hypothetically - we were to repeat the study a zillion times, each time taking a different set of 24 samples (with the same genotypes but different expression measurements).
+The *sampling distribution* of the estimate we would obtain would then look like a normal distribution with $\text{sd}=0.01245827$ - that is, like this:

 ```
-sampling_distribution = tibble(
+sampling_distribution = (
+    tibble(
         x = seq( from = -0.1, to = 0.1, by = 0.001 )
     )
+    %>% mutate(
-sampling_distribution$density = dnorm( x, mean = 0, sd = 0.01245827 )
+        density = dnorm( x, mean = 0, sd = 0.01245827 )
+    )
+)

 p2 = (
     ggplot( data = sampling_distribution )